Toggle: English / Spanish

 Culture - blood

-Your doctor may order this test if you have symptoms of a serious blood infection.
-Symptoms include high fever, chills, rapid breathing and heart rate, confusion, and very low blood pressure.
-See also:
+Your health care provider may order this test if you have symptoms of a serious infection, also known as sepsis.
+Symptoms of sepsis can include high fever, chills, rapid breathing and heart rate, confusion, and low blood pressure.

-The blood culture will help identify the type of bacteria causing the infection.
-This helps the doctor determine your best course of treatment.
+The blood culture helps identify the type of bacteria causing the infection.
+This helps your provider determine how best to treat the infection.

 A normal value means that no bacteria or other germs were seen in your blood sample.